ADMISSIONS

 For students applying for 3rd grade and above, we ask for copies of standardized test scores and academic records.
 For Upper School applicants (grades 7-11), the most recent report card or transcript must be received before the parent interview will be scheduled.

-Step 4: Parent Interview
+Step 4: Interview & Assessment

-Ambrose faculty conduct individual assessments of students applying to all grades.
+Ambrose faculty also conduct individual assessments of students applying to all grades.
 Testing typically takes 30 – 60 minutes for grades PreK – 6 and 60 – 90 minutes for grades 7 -12.

-Step 6: Notification
+Step 5: Notification

 Application & Enrollment timeline